+The pace of women empowerment has been attaining greater progress under the governance of Prime Minister Sheikh Hasina, who has widened the door for the females towards proving their worth as an equal force in larger number in all key areas of the country.
+Now, women are better educated, safer, and more economically prosperous than their previous generations.
+Today, women are accepted and valued not only as wives and help-mates, but also as farmers, parliamentarians, and entrepreneurs.
+The whole nation benefits.
 Bangladesh is featured as one of the top ten nations to have reduced gender inequality by political empowerment of women.
 Bangladesh has been making steady progress year-on-year in reducing gender inequality.
-Bangladesh is also featured as one of the top 10 nations which have reduced gender inequality by political empowerment of women.

 The World Economic Forum recently ranked Bangladesh first in gender equality among South Asia nations for the second consecutive year.
-The Forum's "Gender Gap Index of 2017" highlights Bangladesh's success in four key areas: education. participation, health. economic political empowerment.
-While no country has eliminated the gender gap completely.
-Bangladesh has had a steady climb in the ranking, rising 25 places over the preceding year to no. 47 in the world.
+The Forum's "Gender Gap Index of 2017" highlights Bangladesh's success in four key areas: education, economic participation, health, and political empowerment.
+While no country has eliminated the gender gap completely, Bangladesh has had a steady climb in the ranking, rising 25 places over the preceding year to no. 47 in the world.
 Bangladesh consistently outperforms its neighbors India and Pakistan on measures of gender inequality.
-Bangladesh has substantially achieved MDGs with regard to gender parity which will help to implement SDG-5.
-Gender Equality before 2030.
-The country is well on track to achieve gender parity in all aspects of life.
+Bangladesh has substantially achieved MDGs with regard to gender parity which will help to implement SDG-5, Gender Equality before 2030.
 Bangladesh in World Economic Forum's Gender Gap Index 2017